 Chapter 1

 "Sammy, are you almost done?" a voice asks.
 I hear a loud knock somewhere near me, but I don't react.
-Instead, I cover myself with the covers of my bed and turn to my right side with my back to the door.
+Instead, I cover myself with the covers of my bed and turn on to my right side with my back to the door.

 "Sam, you need to get out of bed, we need to leave in ten minutes," I hear again.
 I don't react and stay in my warm bed with the covers up till my neck.
 After a couple seconds, I feel a hand on my shoulder.